BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Diogenes.md

 - Virtues are only means to the freedom of unfulfilled desires
 - Because virtue is sufficient for happiness, we don't know why to be virtuous
+- Virtues as non-instrumental good and happiness as freedom from unfulfilled pleasures are not fit